ihlar/draft-ihlar-masque-datagram-numbers/draft-ihlar-masque-datagram-numbers.md

 available bandwith, often leads to packets being delivered out-of-order.
 Whether the packet disorder is a much of a problem depends on the properties of the protocols and applications carried over the proxied payload.
 Large degrees of reordering might trigger spurious packet loss detection.
-By buffering data received out-of-order an ATSSS endpoint can minimize the amount of data delivered out-of-order to the final endpoints.
+By buffering data received out-of-order an ATSSS endpoint can compensate the latency difference between the paths andminimize the amount of data delivered out-of-order to the final endpoints.

 Redundant traffic steering implies duplication of traffic over the 3GPP and non-3GPP accesses.
 Such a steering mode, while costly, is useful for applications and users with strong requirements on availability.
 When data is duplicated